edinburgh-napier/set09121/labs/lab7/platformer.md

 The `MenuScene` is pretty much the same as in pacman.

-Also, as in pacman we need to declare our scenes:
+Also, as in pacman we need to define and declare our scenes:
 ```cpp
 //scenes.hpp
 struct Scenes{